kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   `Workload` instead of compiling one.
 - Jobs created by `CronJob` are standalone (no parent-workload `OwnerReference`); the Job controller creates one `Workload` and one `PodGroup` per Job for them based on each Job's `spec.scheduling`.
+- Discovery and lifecycle are separate:
+  * A root Job discovers its objects through API references (`Workload.spec.controllerRef`, `PodGroup.spec.podGroupTemplateRef`), which are unique per Job because the Job owns the `Workload`.
+  * A delegated Job discovers the external `Workload` through `spec.controllerRef` and its own `PodGroup` by a deterministic name derived from the Job, since sibling Jobs sharing a template have identical references.
+  * ownerReferences govern garbage collection only and play no part in discovery.
-- Discovery and management are separate: objects are discovered through API references only (`Workload.spec.controllerRef`, `PodGroup.spec.podGroupTemplateRef`), while ownerReferences govern lifecycle only.
-The controller mutates or deletes an object only when its controller `ownerReference` is the Job.
+  * The controller mutates or deletes an object only when its controller `ownerReference` is the Job.
+- Every Job gets its own runtime `PodGroup`.
+Sibling Jobs that select the same `PodGroupTemplate` (e.g. the replicas of a JobSet `ReplicatedJob`) instantiate distinct `PodGroup`s from it, one per Job.

 The `spec.scheduling` field embeds the building blocks from `scheduling.k8s.io/v1`, while the runtime `Workload`/`PodGroup` objects the controller creates are served from